 What treatment options are available for psoriasis?

-Treatment options include topical or oral medications and biologic agents that work by blocking the activation of the cells that trigger the development of psoriasis, as well as UV Light Therapy (also known as phototherapy).
+Treatment options include topical or oral medications, biologic agents that work by blocking the activation of the cells that trigger the development of psoriasis, Phototherapy (UV Light Therapy) and the Excimer laser.
 Contact us today to explore the best psoriasis treatment options.